Studying Ionospheric Phase Structure Functions Using Wide-Band uGMRT (Band-4) Interferometric Data: Results: Ionospheric Phase Structure Function

 \subsection{2D Structure Function}

-In Figure \ref{fig:strf1d}, we notice a band-like pattern in the phase structure function.
-This pattern seems to depend on the direction of the baseline.
-This kind of band-like structure was also earlier reported in LOFAR observations \citep{Mevius16}.
+In Figure \ref{fig:strf1d} we notice a band-like pattern in the phase structure function.
 We find that the \textit{scale of the structure function} (i.e., the $r_{\text{diff}}$ value) varies with direction, even though the \textit{slope} remains roughly the same.
-This indicates that \textit{ionospheric irregularities are anisotropic}, meaning their properties differ depending on direction.
+This indicates that the \textit{ionospheric irregularities are anisotropic}, meaning their properties differ depending on direction.

-The observed banded pattern may also be attributed to the presence of \textit{large, wave-like structures} within the ionosphere.
+The observed pattern may also be attributed to the presence of \textit{large, wave-like structures} within the ionosphere.
 These waves appear to propagate in the direction where the \textit{smallest diffractive scales} are found.
 The anisotropy of the ionosphere has been reported in multiple earlier studies \citep{Wheelon01, Spencer55, Singleton70, Mevius16}.

 To account for this anisotropy, the structure function can be generalized to a \textit{two-dimensional} form that allows for direction-dependent variations (Figure \ref{fig:strf2d}).
+The anisotropic structure function is defined as,